Te Tiriti o Waitangi | The Treaty of Waitangi

 ‘KA HIKITIA’ MEANS TO STEP UP, TO LIFT UP OR TO LENGTHEN ONE’S STRIDE.

-it means stepping up how the education system performs to ensure Maori students are enjoying and achieving education success.
+It means stepping up how the education system performs to ensure Maori students are enjoying and achieving education success.

 https://www.education.govt.nz/assets/Documents/Ministry/Strategies-and-policies/Ka-Hikitia/KaHikitiaAcceleratingSuccessEnglish.pdf